VoxeLibre/VoxeLibre/mods/ITEMS/mcl_chests/API.md

 ## `mcl_chests.create_entity(pos, node_name, textures, param2, double, sound_prefix, mesh_prefix, animation_type, dir, entity_pos)`

-This function creates a chest entity based on parameters:
+This function creates a chest entity based on the parameters:

 * `pos` is the position vector.
 * `node_name` is a string used in initialization data for the entity.